List of television stations in Samoa: EFKS-TV

-Samoa’s only 24-hour television station began its operations from the former Lau TV studios on March 9, 2009.
-The station closed in 2011.
+The station opened with funds from the Singapore and London branches of Council for World Mission, and within its first year, it had been operating at a loss, with CCCS members raising concerns at the costs, and recommending a cut in its staff.
+In 2017, the network reported losses of 3.6 million tala in the period ending December 31, 2016, which would possibly lead to a sale.

 TV3

 The Keil family privately owned TV station established its presence in the air in May 2006 and is part of the Apia Broadcasting Corporation.’

-Its renowned programmes are TV3 News which has Samoa’s only outside live broadcasting facilities which can broadcast news live from any remote location in Samoa as with other international news agencies.
+Its renowned program is TV3 News, which has Samoa’s only outside live broadcasting facilities, which can broadcast news live from any remote location in Samoa as with other international news agencies.
 TV3 has often been a reliable service provider to overseas media agencies who require a satellite feed for news footage from Samoa.

 Other programmes include Manuo (magazine show) and SamoaTel's Showtime (singing competition).
+The station operates from 6 am to 12 pm and is received by 90% of Samoan households.

-The station operates from 6am to 12pm and is received by 90% of Samoan households.
+In May 2024, RNZ reported that TV3 had moved its station completely online since it was unable to afford to broadcast traditionally, coupled by the high number of channels in such a small market like Samoa.
+In the next month, however, it had reverted its decision and resumed terrestrial broadcasts.
+At the time, it had a staff of 18.

 VBTV

 VBTV Previously (Vaiala Beach Television) is now operated as a Catholic station broadcasting EWTN, the Catholic TV satellite channel.